-Jim Williamson is a Member of the firm based in its Louisville office.
+Jim Williamson is a Senior Member of the firm based in its Louisville office.
 Licensed in Kentucky and Indiana, Jim focuses his practice on real estate, lending, CMBS servicing, credit enhancements and the acquisition and development of public project sites.
 His primary emphasis is on real estate financing transactions and enforcement matters for CMBS master and special servicers, land acquisition, and eminent domain.

 He also has served as a member of the firm's conduit loan service group, which closes loans for conduit lenders including JPMorgan Mortgage Capital, in virtually all states.
 He is also active in taxable and tax-exempt financings, including credit enhancements.

 Mr. Williamson has been with Stites & Harbison since 1978, and has served on the firm's Management Committee and chaired its Finance Committee.

 Topics on which Mr. Williamson has lectured or written include First Amendment Rights at Airports for the Auburn University School of Engineering, real estate and mortgage foreclosure services for the University of Louisville School of Law, legal issues for financial institutions for the University of Kentucky College of Law, and acquisition and relocation procedures in Federal and Federally assisted projects for the National Business Institute, and the Federal Aviation Administration.
 He has also co-authored "Kentucky Construction Law" (HLK Global Communications, Inc.) and "Deskbook Guide to Receivership and Foreclosure" (Trigild, Inc.).